About Me / My Manifesto

 That’s what this page is about.
 Bringing back the happy.

 I used to think I was anti-feminist, but I now know that was just my bitterness and disappointment speaking.
 I agree with the concept of feminism.
 I believe we should have equal opportunities.
 It just so happens that I believe that “equal opportunities” includes having the right to choose to live as a wife and mother in a distinctly male-lead household if that is what makes that woman and man happy.

-I’m here to bring back matriarchs and manly men.
+I’m here to bring back matriarchs–not the ones who are simply the oldest living female of a family.
+The ones who lead and keep the family close– and manly men.
 I’m here to bring back authenticity.

 I’m here to grab the hand of each and every woman around the world who finds great satisfaction in making her home and her family her priority career and to tell each that she is okay.
 There is nothing wrong with her.
 She is not less.
 She is more.
 Much more.
 She is a dying breed, a treasure.
 She is valuable beyond words.

 I’m here to bring dignity back to housewifery.
 I’m here to continue to unlearn what I was taught about career and to relearn and re-teach the lost arts of keeping home, growing relationships, hands-on childrearing, home remedies, family traditions, quilting, cooking, family bonds, and all of the aspects of being a great family matriarch.